kocienda/Any/README.md

 ## Benchmarks

 I used [Google benchmark](https://github.com/google/benchmark) to test my optimization ideas, however it was more difficult to come up with appropriate tests than I would have liked.
 Since `std::any` is merely a holder of data, rather than a function or algorithm that produces a result (like a sort routine), it's easy to write tests that exercise the wrong things.
-For example, calling malloc is far more expensive than work done by the Any classes, so the benchmark winds up measuring malloc.
+For example, calling `malloc` is far more expensive than work done by the Any classes, so the benchmark winds up measuring `malloc`.
 I tried to avoid this by doing little work other than running Any instances through their lifecycle by constructing, assigning, copying, and destructing them.

-The simple goal of running these benchmarks was to determine how well my two optimization ideas fared, i.e. how much faster (or slower) my Cyto::Any class is compared to the `std::any` implementation available for a given compiler and C++ library.
+The simple goal of running these benchmarks was to determine how well my two optimization ideas fared, i.e. how much faster (or slower) my Cyto::Any class is compared to the `std::any` implementations available in the LLVM and GCC standard libraries.

 ### Test Descriptions